googleapis/google-cloud-java/APPENGINE.md

 Use Google Cloud Java Client with Google App Engine
 =================================================

-** Note: the following instructions are not required for Appengine Flex and J8 standard. **
+** Note: the following instructions are not required for App Engine Flex and Java 8 standard environment. **

 Quickstart
 ----------